 - If the headset is not used for a long time, it may take longer to charge the battery.

-If the headset detects a problem while charging due to following causes, the indicator (red) may turn off, although charging is not complete.
-In this case, charge again within the charging temperature range.
+If the headset detects a problem while charging due to the following causes, the charging indicator (orange) flashes.
+In this case, charge once again within the charging temperature range.
 If the problem persists, consult your nearest Sony dealer.

-- There is a problem with the battery.
+- There is a problem with the rechargeable battery.

-- If the headset is not used for a long time, the indicator (red) may not light up when you connect the micro-USB cable to charge the headset.
-In this case, do not disconnect the micro-USB cable from the headset: wait a few minutes until the indicator (red) lights up.
+- If the headset is not used for a long time, the charging indicator (orange) may not immediately light up when the headset starts charging.
+Please wait a moment until the indicator lights up.

-- If the life of the built-in rechargeable battery drops significantly, the battery should be replaced.
-Consult your nearest Sony dealer for replacement of the rechargeable battery.
+- If the usage hours of the built-in rechargeable battery decrease significantly, the battery should be replaced.
+Consult your nearest Sony dealer.

-- Avoid exposure to temperature extremes, direct sunlight, moisture, sand, dust or mechanical shock.
-Never leave the headset in a car parked in the sun.
+- Avoid exposure to extreme temperature changes, direct sunlight, moisture, sand, dust, and electrical shock.
+Never leave the headset in a parked vehicle.

 - When connecting the headset to a computer, use only the supplied USB Type-C cable, and make sure to connect them directly.
 Charging will not be properly completed when the headset is connected through a USB hub.